-It’s been two days since the investigation began into a suspicious fire that took place early Friday morning in Aldershot.
+It’s now the second day of looking into a suspicious fire that broke out early Friday morning in Aldershot.

-Engineers and investigators from the Office of the Fire Marshal are on-site sifting through debris from what is now being classified as an explosion.
+Engineers and investigators from the Office of the Fire Marshal are on site sifting through debris from what is being classified as an explosion.

-The Office of the Fire Marshal confirmed that the people living in the home were not there when the fire broke out, but it did destroy the house and cause major damage to a neighboring property.
+The Office of the Fire Marshal confirmed that no one was inside the home when the fire occurred, but it completely destroyed the house and caused serious damage to the neighboring property.

-At around 3 a. m. on Friday, police and fire crews responded to calls about a large fire at a residence on Clearview Avenue.
-Officials report that significant harm was done to the adjacent home before they managed to control it.
+At 3 a. m.
+Friday, police and fire crews rushed to reports of a large blaze at a residence on Clearview Avenue.
+Officials confirmed substantial damage was done to the adjacent home before they managed to bring it under control.

 “We do know that there was a house explosion.
 We do have Ontario fire marshal investigators on scene along with Burlington fire.
 They will be combing through the evidence and the debris to find the origin and cause of the circumstance,” said Jim Demetriou, spokesperson from the Office of the Fire Marshal.

-Residents in the area are worried this incident occurred so close to their homes.
+Residents nearby are worried about how close this incident happened to their homes.

 : Halton police investigating suspicious house fire in Burlington

-CHCH News spoke with a witness who preferred not to appear on camera, mentioning they saw a black truck leave the residence about 20 minutes prior to the explosion.
-This truck has reportedly been seen at that home before.
+CHCH News spoke with a witness who preferred to remain anonymous, mentioning they saw a black truck leaving the property around 20 minutes before the explosion took place.
+This truck has been seen at that location previously.
 The fire marshal confirmed this information will be part of their investigation.

-The Burlington Fire Department requested assistance from the Office of the Fire Marshal for two main reasons: There was an explosion and damages totaled over $500,000.
+The Burlington Fire Department requested assistance from the Office of the Fire Marshal for two main reasons: there was an explosion involved and damages exceeded $500,000.

 “We’ve seen house fires in Aldershot and certainly in my ward and throughout Burlington, but houses exploding is rare,” said Kelvin Galbraith, Burlington Ward 1 councillor.